Ramalh0VT/Databases/README.md

 ## Description

-Just a repository to store what i can store about SQL and databases
+A repository to store what i learn about databases and SQL.